 One of our main goals as holistic financial professionals is to help our clients recognize tax reduction opportunities within their investment portfolios and overall financial planning strategies.
 Staying current on the ever-changing tax environment is a key component to help our clients benefit from potential tax reduction strategies.

-2020 was an unusual year that had several major legislative bills passed that could have an impact on your taxes.
-It is also a presidential election year, so investors might want to think about potential future tax strategies.
-Although it will take more than a change in president to enact tax laws changes, it is always wise to educate yourself in advance.
-This report includes sections on possible tax law changes if there is a change in administration (based on the current proposals) and notable CARES Act and SECURE Act changes that you should be aware of.
-The main focus of this report is on what individual taxpayers can do to potentially save money on their 2020 taxes.
+2021 has been an unusual year and there is still major legislation being discussed that could have an effect on your taxes.
+It is the first year of a new administration, so investors should consider taking into consideration the impact of possible future tax strategies.
+This report includes information on possible tax law changes and some notable changes proposed in the Build Back Better Act that you should be aware of.
+The main focus of this report is on what individual taxpayers can do to potentially save money on their 2021 taxes.

 Under current law this seven-rate structure will phase out on January 1, 2026.

 One of our primary goals is to help our clients try to optimize their tax situations.
 This report offers many suggestions and reviews strategies that can be useful to achieve this goal.